-- All Behavior concerns should in the first instant involve a conversation between teacher and student.
-The teacher should speak with the student in a calm manner and discuss the underlying reasons for the behavior. - All responses should be aimed at restorative practice which addresses the underlying reason for the behavior. e.g. A concern with a student's emotional management should result in a restorative action. - Communication is key.
+- All behavior concerns should in the first instance involve a conversation between teacher and student.
+The teacher should speak with the student calmly and discuss the underlying reasons for the behavior. - All responses should employ restorative practice which addresses the underlying reason for the behavior. e.g. a concern with a student's emotional management should result in restorative action. - Communication is key.
 Pastoral care is everyone's responsibility.
 Communication between stakeholders is critical in understanding our students and providing the best possible mentoring and support.

-STUDENT'S RESPONSIBILITIES
+STUDENT RESPONSIBILITIES